caramirezal/gettingNCleaningData/codeBook.md

 The ProcessData.R contains the code to process the data contained in the "UCI HAR Dataset" directory.
 The script most be executed using this directory as the working space.
-This data was obtained from publicly available data from the (Human Activity Recognition database)[http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones].
+This data was obtained from publicly available data from the [Human Activity Recognition database)](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 The humanActivityTidyData.csv file contains the processed date output of executing the ProcessData.R script.